carlwharris/carlwharris.github.io/_pages/portfolio.md

 <table width="100%" style="border:none;" >
 <tr style="width:100%;border:none;">
 <td style="border:none;padding:0px" width="50%">
-In this project, I created a MATLAB toolbox for automated classification of animal in behavior.
+<p>In this project, I created a MATLAB toolbox for automated classification of animal in behavior.
 It uses features extracted from raw video frames to train a bidirectional LSTM classifier, which in addition to predicting behavior generates a confidence score for the predicted label.
-These confidence scores allow for the selective review and correction of ambiguous annotations while omitting unnecessary review.
+These confidence scores allow for the selective review and correction of ambiguous annotations while omitting unnecessary review.</p>
 </td>
 <td style="border:none;padding:0px;vertical-align:top;" rowspan ="2">
 <img src="../files/workflow.png" style="max-width:100%;height:auto;">